-The Banff Farmers’ Market will be running on Wednesdays starting May 23, 2018 to October 3, 2018 inclusive.
+The Banff Farmers’ Market will operate on Wednesdays starting May 29, 2019 to October 9, 2019, Canada Day Monday Jul 1, 2019 and Monday Jul 1 Harvest Fest Sat Sept 14, 2019 and Sunday Sept 15, 2019.
 The Market will operate in the parking lot by Central park.
 Market hours are 10am-6pm rain or shine.
 Vendors are required to be fully set up with vehicles removed from the market area by 9:30 am.
 All vendors must be packed up and leave the market area by 7:00 pm.
 Vendors are not permitted to park near the market area or any streets adjacent to the market area.
 The market manager will provide vendors with approved areas within the town site of Banff to park.
 No special permits are available for parking and vendors must adhere to all posted parking signage.

 The Banff Farmers Market is providing you the right to sell in Banff National Park Town Site under permit.
 You do not require a business license from the Town of Banff.
 Vendors can obtain a Banff National Park Pass free of charge, please pick up your park pass from the Market Manager on your 1st Market day.

 Please note that full-time vendors will be given priority in space assignment.
 The Banff Farmers Market reserves the right to assign spaces at the managers discretion.

 *The Banff Farmers Market guidelines are MAKE, BAKE or GROW your own products.
 Therefore we are unable to accept distributorship, manufactured products, promotional booths, or any form of petitioning.
 We also do not accept products that are handcrafted outside of Alberta or B.C.

 All products for sale MUST be pre-approved by the Market Manager and Town of Banff.
 The Market Manager reserves the right to ask for removal of any items that have not been approved.